matheuscscp/pimenta-judge/README.md

 Duration: 300
 Freeze:   60
 Blind:    15
-C:        allowed
+C:        enabled
-C++:      allowed
+C++:      enabled
-Java:     allowed
+Java:     enabled
-Python:   forbidden
+Python:   disabled
-Python3:  forbidden
+Python3:  disabled
-A(time-limit-per-file-in-seconds): 4
+A:        4 autojudge
-B(the-alphabetical-order-must-be-followed): 3
+B:        3 manual
-C(these-comments-are-useless-and-can-be-removed): 5
-D: 1
 ```
-* Field `Start:` is a timestamp in the format YYYY MM DD hh mm.
+* Setting `Start` is a timestamp in the format YYYY MM DD hh mm.
-* Fields `Duration:`, `Freeze:` and `Blind:` are time in minutes.
+* Settings `Duration`, `Freeze` and `Blind` are time in minutes.
-* Field `Duration:` is relative to the beginning of the contest.
+* Setting `Duration` is relative to the beginning of the contest.
-* Fields `Freeze:` and `Blind:` are relative to the end of the contest.
+* Settings `Freeze` and `Blind` are relative to the end of the contest.
+* First setting of a problem (number) is the time limit in seconds.

-##### Warning
+##### WARNING
 Keep problems sorted by alphabetical order in this file!

 #### File `teams.txt`
 ```
-"Team 1 Name" team1username team1password
+"Team 1" team1username team1password
-"Team 2 Name" team2username team2password
+"Team 2" team2username team2password
-"Team 3 Name" team3username team3password
+"Team 3" team3username team3password
 ```

 #### File `clarifications.txt`
 ```
-global A "Problem A question available to all teams" "Answer" team1username C "Problem C question privately answered to team1username" "Answer"
+global A "Problem A question available to all teams" "Answer" team1username B "Problem B question privately answered to Team 1" "Answer"
 ```

 ### Optionally added by contest owner